coleifer/peewee/docs/peewee/db_tools.rst

 .. module:: playhouse.pool

-The ``playhouse.pool`` module contains a number of :class:`Database` classes that provide connection pooling for Postgresql, MySQL and SQLite databases.
-The pool works by overriding the methods on the :class:`Database` class that open and close connections to the backend.
+The ``playhouse.pool`` module contains a number of :class:`Database` classes that provide transparent connection pooling for peewee databases.
+The pool works by overriding the methods on the :class:`Database` class that open and close connections to the backend, and works as a drop-in replacement.

-In multi-threaded applications, each thread gets its own connection; the pool maintains up to ``max_connections`` open connections at any time.
-In single-threaded applications, a single connection is recycled.

-The application only needs to ensure that connections are *closed* when work is done - typically at the end of an HTTP request.
+In multi-threaded or web applications, each thread gets its own connection.
+The pool maintains up to ``max_connections`` open connections at any time.
+The application only needs to ensure that connections are *closed* when work is done (typically at the end of an HTTP request), so the connection can be returned to the pool.
 Closing a pooled connection returns it to the pool rather than actually disconnecting.

 .. code-block:: python